kubeflow/website/content/en/docs/components/pipelines/v2/introduction.md

 A [_pipeline_][pipelines] is the description of a workflow with one or more steps, also known as [_tasks_][tasks].
 A task is defined by a single container execution.
 Each task in a pipeline consists of input and output parameters.
 By specifying the output of one task as the input of another task, a pipeline author can form a computed acyclic graph (DAG) of tasks.

-Pipelines are written in Python to provide an easy authoring experience, compiled to YAML for portability, and executed on Kubernetes for scalability.
+Pipelines are written in Python for an easy authoring experience, compiled to YAML for portability, and executed on Kubernetes for scalability.

 ## What does using KFP look like?